lgtm-migrator/lca-pytorch/README.md

 # PyTorch Implementation of the LCA Sparse Coding Algorithm

-LCA-PyTorch (lcapt) provides the ability to build single- or multi-layer sparse coding networks in PyTorch.
+LCA-PyTorch (lcapt) provides the ability to flexibly build single- or multi-layer sparse coding networks in PyTorch.
 Sparse coding, which was inspired by the sparse activity of neurons in the visual cortex, is a method which aims to represent a given input with only a few features.
 This package implements sparse coding via the Locally Competitive Algorithm (LCA) ([Rozell et al. 2008](https://www.ece.rice.edu/~eld1/papers/Rozell08.pdf)),